Bounds on inequality with incomplete data

-In order to put our bounds on the Gini coefficient in a relevant context we compute values for the Gini coefficient in this household savings data using commonly-used approaches to deal with missing data.
-The most simplistic of these is simply to drop the cases where point data are missing and calculate the Gini on the basis solely of the continuous part of the sample.
+To place the bounds in context, we begin by computing values for the Gini coefficient in this household savings data using commonly-used approaches to deal with missing data.
+The most simplistic of these is simply to drop cases where exact values are missing and calculate the Gini solely on the basis of the continuous part of the sample.
 Researchers concerned with whether the data are missing at random, however, typically want to include information from the whole sample and therefore use a variety of imputation based methods.

-The most basic imputation approaches just assign either the midpoint of the relevant band, or else the mean value computed from the continuous sample lying within the band, to all observations where the continuous data is missing.
-These have the advantage of using the non-missing data but are somewhat inappropriate for the study of inequality since they, by definition, reduce the variance in the overall sample.
-Hot-deck imputation approaches, where a random donor observation from the pool of continuous observations lying within the relevant band is assigned as the imputed value for each missing observation, do not suffer from this problem.
-For the purposes of this exercise we consider a single hot-deck imputation measure and a multiple hot-deck imputation measure based on ten imputations that reduces the dependency on any single draw (see \citet{Rubin1987} for an overview).
+The simplest imputation approaches assign either the midpoint of the relevant bracket or the mean value computed from the exact-value subsample lying within the bracket to every observation whose exact value is missing.
+These procedures use the non-missing data, but they are not appropriate for inequality analysis because they mechanically reduce dispersion in the completed sample.
+Hot-deck imputation, which assigns each missing exact value a random donor from the exact observations lying within the relevant bracket, does not mechanically collapse within-bracket dispersion.
+We report a single hot-deck imputation estimate and a multiple hot-deck imputation estimate based on ten imputations, reducing dependence on any single draw (see \citet{Rubin1987} for an overview).
 Additional parametric imputation exercises, including shifted-lognormal and generalized Pareto specifications, are reported in Appendix \ref{app:additional_wealth_imputation}.